 But things didn’t quite work out as planned.

-After a successful first two seasons at Old Trafford, Anderson began to suffer with niggling injuries and later had a knee ligament injury that ended his season prematurely.
+After a successful first two seasons at Old Trafford, Anderson began to suffer with niggling fitness issues and later had a knee ligament injury that ended his season prematurely.

-And as he struggled to get back to full fitness, questions were raised about his work ethic and attitude with people mocking him about his weight.
+And as he struggled to get back to full fitness, questions were raised about his work ethic and attitude, becoming the subject of mockery about his weight.